Welcome to the ANJerO website.

-The Mission of the Association of New Jersey Orchestras (ANJerO) is to serve as a parent organization for a variety of professional-caliber programs and services pertaining to instrumental music education in New Jersey.
+The Mission of the Association of New Jersey Orchestras (ANJerO) is to serve as a parent organization for a variety of professional-caliber programs and services pertaining to instrumental music and music education in New Jersey.

 Founded in 1967, ANJerO was initially established for the purpose of creating a shared library of orchestral materials for orchestras in New Jersey.
 With grant funds provided at the time by the New Jersey State Council on the Arts, the Association purchased several dozen sets of scores and parts for works of the standard orchestral repertoire.